 Workforce sustainability is about attracting and retaining the right people with the right skills and abilities to meet mission needs.
 Being forward leaning requires a comprehensive evaluation of talent acquisition and losses with a strategic approach to improving recruitment and hiring outcomes.
 OIGs need to assess barriers-real and perceived-to ensure equity and access to the opportunities and benefits of merit-based employment.
-As the American workforce continues to become more diverse, the OIG community must be intentional in adapting innovative strategies to better identify applicants from traditionally underrepresented communities.
+As the American workforce continues

-This section aligns with the following strategic goals from the DEIA Work Group Charter:
+This section aligns with the following strategic goals from the DEIA Committee Charter: